sofakid/Skoarcery/README.md

 With messages you can work with the underlying objects (i.e. the SuperCollider objects)

-    <? a random number between zero and five ?>
+    <? save into @food, a random number between zero and five ?>
     5.rand => @food

     <? print foo to the post screen ?>